See our exclusive index of companies on the move:Explore Stocks

 A crypto wallet has a private key that enables the owner to access their stored funds; it also has a public key that functions like a bank account number, enabling other people to send digital funds to the wallet.

 Use a hardware wallet

 Sometimes called "cold storage," a hardware wallet stores cryptocurrencies completely off the internet.
 These devices look like and function similarly to a USB stick, and are used to store users' private keys for bitcoin.

 In order to trade cryptocurrencies held in a hardware wallet, owners must move the coins to an exchange, which comes with some security risks.

 Hold on an exchange

-Steps for selling bitcoin in Australia
+What are the steps for selling bitcoin in Australia?

 - Log in to your account on your preferred cryptocurrency exchange.

 - Deposit your bitcoins into your cryptocurrency account.